Questions about International Co-op?

 Start by researching the cost of living in the city/country that you are interested in pursuing.
 Often, living expenses abroad are less than living expenses in Philadelphia.

-All students who are approved for an international co-op are considered for a financial award from Steinbright, to help with the cost.
+All students who are approved for an international co-op whose GPA is a minimum of 2.5 may be eligible for a financial award from Steinbright to help with the expense of living and working abroad.

 If you have secured a job abroad, check with your co-op employer for any tips on how to secure housing.
 Check out area colleges and universities in the specific location to get information about student housing in the area.